 Bridging The Gap – Expert to Alongsider

-Service and Provision experts taking the roles of Administrator or Provider.
+ToForms a Service Model Service and Provision experts taking the roles of Administrator or Provider.
 Imposing an ethos of efficiency, public service, prioritising delivery of municipal services according to a national and often distant agenda.
+Often felt within community as decided without us to be provided to us.
+It’s a model that typifies building inescapable dependency. |

+ForForms a Charity Model Typically having the roles of Benefactor or Allocator offering Relief or Rehabilitation.
+Applying an ethos of charity, benevolence, delivering donations to those recognised and regarded as being in need.
 Often felt within community as chosen for us then divided for us.
-It’s a model that results in building dependency upon resources that can be lost at any point in the future.
+It’s a model that results in building dependency upon resources that can be lost at any point in the future. |

+WithForms an Advocacy Model Typically having the roles of Supporter or Advocator offering Representation or Promotion.
+Approached with an ethos of social justice, campaigning, championing for the under represented.
 Often felt within community as consulted with us on what to do with us.
-It’s a model that can hold value in bridging the gap between experts and community (see section The Role of the Gapper) but can also fail to embed sustainable change.
+It’s a model that can hold value in bridging the gap between experts and community (see section The Role of the Gapper) but can also fail to embed sustainable change. |

-People doing the roles of Alongsider (see Part 1 and Part 2 of Paradox of the Alongsider) or Animator that offer help within the community to realise a community created vision.
+ByForms an ABCD Approach People doing the roles of Alongsider (see Part 1 and Part 2 of Paradox of the Alongsider) or Animator that offer help within the community to realise a community created vision.
 Approached with a knowledge that valuing gifts, and building connection enable capacities and strengths to emerge.
+Getting to the point where people of communities feel this is – done by us for us – is what success looks like. |

 Done to the people;